Helicopter crash kills 9 Afghan troops in central province

 The attack in Kabul comes on the same day Russia hosts the first of three international conferences aimed at jump-starting the peace process, ahead of a May 1 deadline for the final withdrawal of U.S. and NATO troops from the country.

 The Moscow conference is seen as a critical first step toward peace.
-Key players are attending, including U.S. peace envoy Zalmay Khalilzad, Afghan national security adviser Hamdullah Mohib and Taliban co-founder Mullah Abdul Ghani Baradar, who will lead a 10-member delegation.
+Key players are attending, including U.S. peace envoy Zalmay Khalilzad, Abdullah Abdullah, head of the National Reconciliation Council, and Taliban co-founder Mullah Abdul Ghani Baradar, who will lead a 10-member delegation.
 Representatives of Pakistan, Iran, India and China are also participating.